plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 .. warning::

-    **Unit test warning:** Usually Plone re-indexes modified objects at the end of each request (each transaction).
+    **Unit test warning:** Usually Plone reindexes modified objects at the end of each request (each transaction).
     If you modify the object yourself you are responsible to notify related catalogs about the new object data.